backdrop-contrib/shasetsu/README.md

 --------------

 Due to a [Backdrop core issue](https://github.com/backdrop/backdrop-issues/issues/4463), Shasetsu doesn't have its own color settings.
-The theme displays the color sets of Basis instead, which is misleading, especially for the default set.
+To avoid confusion, for the time being the misleading display of Basis' color sets has be removed.

 Apart from that, Shasetsu should work reasonably, but it could need more testing.
 Your feedback is most welcome!